-US Universities With The Most Rhodes Scholars
+US Universities with the Most Rhodes Scholars

 Harvard University is a private Ivy League research university established in 1636 in Cambridge, Massachusetts.
 It is the oldest higher learning institution in the US and one of the world's most prestigious universities.
-Its famous alumni includes eight US presidents and 150 Nobel Laureates.
+Its famous alumni include eight US presidents and 150 Nobel Laureates.

 Bill Clinton, a former US president and alumnus of the Yale School of Law, won the prestigious scholarship in 1968.
 Other notable Rhodes scholars from this institution include American politician Cory Booker and renowned author and feminist Naomi Wolf.

 Princeton University was established in 1746 in Princeton, New Jersey.
-With 201 award winners, Princeton ranks third in US institutions for total number of Rhodes Scholars.
+With 210 award winners, Princeton ranks third in US institutions for total number of Rhodes Scholars.
 The university is also frequently rated among the top five universities in the US.

 Degree courses at Princeton have strictly specified requirements and its students must undertake independent research as part of their programs.
 The application process is highly selective and only the best secure admissions.
 William Warren Bradley, former professional basketball player and politician, is among the university's Rhodes Scholars.

-Stanford is a private university and is recognized as one of the world's leading research and teaching institutions.
+Stanford University is a private university and is recognized as one of the world's leading research and teaching institutions.
 Founded in 1891 in Stanford, California, the campus is located close to Silicon Valley.
 Numerous faculty members, students, and alumni have worked in leading technology companies and startups such as Google and Snapchat.